User100677/COMP2042_CW_hcyys1/README.md

  brick doesn't show crack whenever the ball hit it.

-5) Encapsulation:
+5) Encapsulation or changed Access Modifier: i)Ball class:
 -I change the "up", "down", "left" and "right" variable in Ball class from public to private.
-After that I created a set and get method for each of these private variables.
+After that I created get method for each of these private variables.
+*Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

+ii) Brick Class:
+-I changed the "brickFace" variable to protected and added get method for it.
+*Reason of changing it to protected is beacause other class from other packages can't change it values accidentally or intentionally.

 6)Extracted Class:

-5) Encapsulation:
--I change the "up", "down", "left" and "right" variable in Ball class from public to private.
-After that I created a set and get method for each of these private variables.
+-I extracted "Crack" class in "Brick" class to it own class.

+7)Refactor to other Design Pattern: i)Crack Class:
+- In "makeCrack" method, I refactor the switch statement to Factory design pattern.